aphilippopoulos248/SunnyLand-1.0/README.md

 # Sound Effects
-I exported the games sound effects from Pixabay
+I exported the games sound effects from Pixabay.